 Code of Ethics

-- Fulfill the requirements of professional practice laid down by the Dance-Movement Therapy Association of Australia.
+- Fulfil the requirements of professional practice laid down by the Dance Movement Therapy Association of Australia.

 - Present a high standard of personal conduct in professional practice.